 Unrestricted gifts to the annual appeal are an important source of steady income.
 They enable Veterans Inc. to provide housing, employment and training, food services, and more.All contributions are tax-deductible.

 Make the year brighter for our veterans and their families with a donation to Veterans Inc.

 Contributions of money may be:

 Interested in donating your vehicle to Veterans Inc.?
-Veterans Inc. is coordinating a Vehicle for Veterans Program designed to give its clients an opportunity to obtain transportation and better their chances of obtaining employment.
+Veterans Inc. is coordinating a pilot program in Worcester, Massachusetts designed to give its clients an opportunity to obtain transportation and better their chances of obtaining employment.